openstack/openstack-ansible/doc/source/install-guide/configure-cinder.rst

            ip: 172.29.236.103

-   To configure an RBD backend utilize the following example:
+   To configure an RBD backend, utilize the following example:

    .. code-block:: yaml